I’ve been sitting with this for twenty years.

 Say the unforgivable thing.
 Name names.
 Use the words you promised yourself you’d grow out of.

-You get the whoosh.
+The whoosh.
 The checkmark.
 The “delivered” notification.
-Our servers are certified to do nothing with extreme confidence.
+Our servers perform zero of the intended function with extreme confidence.

 An AI writes back in their voice.
-Pick closure mode (they finally understand) or reality mode (they say “k”).
-You can read both.
-Most people do.
+Closure mode (they finally understand) or Reality mode (they say “k”).
+Most people read both.

 What you should have said at Thanksgiving.